FlameKat53/TWiLightMenu-Launcher/README.md

 -Creators are RocketRobz, FlameKat53, and Daniel, with some help and bunches of graphics from Vulpes-Vulpeos

+Code Credits :

+RocketRobz: Made TWLMenu++ Launcher

+Daniel: Edited compile.bat, Makefile and clean.bat.

 Credits for the 3D banner:

 Daniel: Created the model, the textures and exported the model to .cgfx

 Meorge: made the UV Map for the model

-RocketRobz: Made the TWiLightMenu++ logo, and the original launcher

-Vulpes-Vulpeos: Made the DSi's camera

 Random Credits